Archive for the ‘Lawn Care’ Category

 Now you know what type of gardening products you might need, here are a few tips to get you on your way.
 First, find the perfect location to set up your garden.
 Decide if you want a regular yard garden or if you want a raised bed garden.
 This is important because there are different soils for each type.
 Secondly, make sure the site you decide on gets plenty of sun and water.
 Just like us, plants need these things to survive and grow beautifully.
 Lastly, make sure you understand what plants will work for the climate you are living in.
 Better to not waste your time and energy for a plant that won’t grow where you live.

 It’s that time of the year again!
 Time to aerate your lawn to allow air, water, and nutrients to get to get to the grass roots.
 If you’re lawn is looking dead and colorless, this is a great way to alleviate soil compaction.
 In dryer climates like Nevada, aerating can save your lawn.
-Stop by the store to rent all the equipment you need to get your lawn looking in tip-top shape!
+Stop by our hardware rentals department for all the equipment you need to get your lawn looking in tip-top shape!

 Wedding or digging a garden by hand can be tedious and time consuming.
 That’s where a rototiller comes in hand.
 These handy tools can make gardening a breeze.
 We carry them as a rental item, so that you can have the added convenience without the pressure to store them throughout the year.